thimc/vproc/README.md

 Could it have been written in a better way?

 Yes, definitely.
 This is my first time writing Plan9 C.\
-Granted, vproc is mostly based off the ps source code.\
+Granted, vproc is mostly based off the ps source code and other projects.\
 But ways to improve are always welcome so pull requests are very much appreciated.

 ## Features missing
-Many.
-In the future I would like..
+You tell me.
+Here's my current TODO in no particular order:
-* to be able to kill a process from the list as well
+- [ ] implement a way to be able to select and kill a process from the list
-* a man page
+- [ ] man page
-* grabbing the scroll bar and moving it freely with the mouse
-* display real time
-* display arguments of each process
+- [ ] use bio.h functions and hopefully up the performance a bit